 Holistic Approach: We endeavour to care for the whole person physically, by providing nutrition, healthcare, sport, and exercise programs; emotionally, by providing Psycho-Social care, counselling, and child-friendly environments; spiritually, by providing bible teaching, clubs, and spiritual communities; mentally, by providing education and skills training.

 Community Impact: We provide both residential and non-residential care for orphans and vulnerable children.
 We support the efforts of extended families that are caring for orphans and vulnerable children.
 We provide employment at our Villages for people from the local communities.
 Children who grow up at VOH and transition out of our care have a positive impact on the local communities.

 The first Village of Hope in Kitwe, Zambia was opened in 1999, as a response to the HIV/Aids pandemic that left many children orphaned and vulnerable.

-With the success of Kitwe, national and international support for its approach was received.
-With the growing need for similar Children’s Village in other sub-Saharan countries, the work expanded from Zambia to Zimbabwe, Malawi, Kenya, Burundi and
+With the success of VOH Kitwe, national and international support for its approach was received.
+With the growing need for similar Children’s Village in other sub-Saharan countries, the work expanded from Zambia to Zimbabwe, Malawi, Burundi and Tanzania.

-Branching out to multiple villages created a need for an umbrella organization under which they would all fall and thus, in 2004, the Villages of Hope – Africa Society was formed.
+Branching out to multiple villages created a need for an umbrella organization under which they would all fall and thus, in 2004, the Villages of Hope: Africa Society was formed.
 This organizational union ensures that quality child care standards are established and met at each Village of Hope.
-It also helps each Village of Hope acquire essential financial and human resources and it facilitates working partnerships between all Villages of Hope and their surrounding communities.
+It also helps each Village of Hope acquire essential financial and human resources and it facilitates working relationships between all Villages of Hope and their surrounding communities.